-- 2.7.1 In 1921 a number of excavations were carried out by National Museums Wales on sites in the vicinity of the development area including Rhyd Llechws Round Barrow (HA08, E000457) and Bodvoc Stone Ring Cairn (HA56, E000460) which both lie in the Primary (250m radius) Study Area.
-No records survive of these excavations. - 2.7.2 2001 Field Visit by GGAT to Llanfugeil Ydd Mound as part of the Funerary and Ritual Sites project (Evans 2002) (E001725).
-The site lies within the Primary (250m radius) Study Area and is situated within the curtilage of Caer Blaen-y-Cwm/ Roman Camp (HA01).
-The survey concluded that the site was not a cairn but possibly a mound associated with a holloway.

-- 2.7.3 In 2001 a desk-based assessment was carried out by Archaeological Solutions Ltd for a proposed wind farm on Mynydd Margam (E002643) (Vice 2001).
-A subsequent resistivity survey (E004910) identified a number of sites in the vicinity of the current development area including a series of possibly prehistoric linear features and ditches to the east of Roman Camp (SAMGm058) (Boucher 2002). - 2.7.4 A Historic Landscape Characterisation of Mynydd Margam Registered Landscape of Special Historic Interest was commissioned by Cadw and carried out by GGAT in 2003 (E004838).
-This detailed landscape study (LANDMAP Level 4) resulted in a total of 17 Historic Landscape Character Areas (Robertson 2003). - 2.7.5 A wider landscape study was carried out in 2004 by GGAT to inform the LANDMAP Historic Landscape Aspect (Level 3) for Neath Port Talbot.
-This resulted in a total of 78 Aspect Areas (Lewis 2004). - 2.7.6 In 2008 a desktop study of woodlands was carried out in Maesteg by GGAT to inform the 'Better Woodlands for Wales' Management Plan (E006622). - 2.7.7 In 2012 the RCAHMW commissioned Trysor to undertake an Upland Survey to identify and assess heritage assets in four discrete upland areas of West Glamorgan including Foel Trawsnant which was included in Area 1 (Hall & Sambrook 2012). - 2.7.8 An Environmental Impact Assessment (EIA) and ASIDOHL was carried out in 2018 by Wood Environment & Infrastructure Solutions Ltd on the proposed Foel Trawsnant Wind Farm that the current proposed power line will be servicing (P2014/0825/ES).
-The assessment considered ten Scheduled Monuments and the Mynydd Margam Historic Landscape for potential setting effects caused by the wind farm for but none were found to be subject to significant effects.
+- 3.7.1 In 1921 a number of excavations were carried out by National Museums Wales on sites in the vicinity of the development area including Rhyd Llechws Round Barrow (E000457) and Bodvoc Stone Ring Cairn (E000460) on the summit of Mynydd Margam.
+No records survive of these excavations. - 3.7.2 A 2001 Field Visit by GGAT was undertaken at Llanfugeil Ydd Mound as part of the Funerary and Ritual Sites project (Evans 2002) (E001725).
+The site is situated within the curtilage of Caer Blaen-y-Cwm/ Roman Camp (HA39).
+The survey concluded that the site was not a cairn but possibly a mound associated with a holloway. - 3.7.3 In 2001 a desk-based assessment was carried out by Archaeological Solutions Ltd for a proposed wind farm on Mynydd Margam (E002643) (Vice 2001).
+A subsequent resistivity survey (E004910) identified a number of sites in the vicinity of the current development area including a series of possibly prehistoric linear features and ditches to the east of Roman Camp (Boucher 2002). - 3.7.4 A Historic Landscape Characterisation of Mynydd Margam Registered Landscape of Special Historic Interest was commissioned by Cadw and carried out by GGAT in 2003 (E004838).
+This detailed landscape study (LANDMAP Level 4) resulted in a total of 17 Historic Landscape Character Areas (Robertson 2003). - 3.7.5 A wider landscape study was carried out in 2004 by GGAT to inform the LANDMAP Historic Landscape Aspect (Level 3) for Neath Port Talbot.
+This resulted in a total of 78 Aspect Areas (Lewis 2004). - 3.7.6 In 2008 a desktop study of woodlands was carried out in Maesteg by GGAT to inform the 'Better Woodlands for Wales' Management Plan (E006622). - 3.7.7 In 2009, BaRAS carried out archaeological excavations on the site of the Llynfi/ Cambrian Ironworks in advance of the construction of a Tesco store.
+Extensive remains were discovered included a puddling forge, mills, forges, casting house and boiler house (Longman 2009). - 3.7.8 In 2012 the RCAHMW commissioned Trysor to undertake an Upland Survey to identify and assess heritage assets in four discrete upland areas of West Glamorgan including Foel Trawsnant which was included in Area 1 (Hall & Sambrook 2012). - 3.7.9 In 2015 Cardiff Archaeological Consultants carried out an archaeological watching brief during groundworks at Castell House, Llangynwyd which is located adjacent to Llangynwyd Castle.
+No archaeological remains were found (E005555). - 3.7.10 An Environmental Impact Assessment (EIA) and ASIDOHL was carried out in 2018 by Wood Environment & Infrastructure Solutions Ltd on the proposed Foel Trawsnant Wind Farm that the current proposed power line will be servicing (P2014/0825/ES).
+The assessment considered ten Scheduled Monuments and the Mynydd Margam Historic Landscape for potential setting effects caused by the wind farm for but none were found to be subject to significant effects (Wood Environment & Infrastructure Solutions Ltd 2018). - 3.7.11 An archaeological desk-based assessment and ASIDOHL2 were undertaken in 2021 by Black Mountains Archaeology on a proposed route for the Foel Trawsnant Windfarm Connection (Langlands 2021).
+The present study represents a revised route for the same scheme.

-2.8 Cartographic & Aerial Photographic Evidence
+3.8 Cartographic & Aerial Photographic Evidence